 So to make sure you can bring along the right kinds of gear and have a safe and enjoyable experience, I’d recommend checking the weather forecast, this Smoke and Fire map, and recent user reviews of either AllTrails or Washington Trails Association before you head out to make sure you know what to expect on the trail.

 There’s spotty cell signal, at best, in the North Cascades, so download offline maps on the Google Maps app and the AllTrails app ahead of time to make sure you don’t get lost along the way.

-Pssst… you need the AllTrails Pro version of the app to download offline maps, but you can get a 7-day free trial here.
+Pssst… you need the AllTrails Pro version of the app to download offline maps, but you can get a 7-day free trial here, PLUS our awesome readers get a sweet 30% off discount for their first year—just use the code “Uprooted30” at check out!
 If you're wondering whether the app is for you, we wrote a whole post on whether AllTrails Pro is worth it.

 Bring water and sunscreen.

 Besides the very beginning and end of the trail, the majority of your hike will be along exposed mountainsides with no shade.
 Between the higher altitude and the elevation gain, it can get quite steamy as you’re hiking.
 So slather on that sunscreen and pack plenty of water with you.

 To be kind to the planet and to cut down on wasting money on bottled water, Justin and I both have giant Nalgene bottles that we take everywhere, from international vacations to our RVing adventure to, of course, hiking in the beautiful Pacific Northwest!

 Listen- this hike is gorgeous.
 Like, arguably one of the most beautiful places we’ve ever been.

 But with so many people excited to explore the trail and the incredibly fragile meadows and wildflowers here, it’s really important that you understand and follow the Leave No Trace principles during your time on the trail.